lamhq/tech-notes/pages/software-engineering/system-design/queues.md

 ![](./queues/queue.drawio.svg)

-## Mesaging Paradigms

-How messages can be delivered from producers to consumers using queues.

-### Message Queue

-Messages are stored in a queue and processed in a first-in, first-out (FIFO) order.

-A message is delivered exactly once.

-Messages can arrive out of order.

-Useful for tasks that need to be processed sequentially or when the producer and consumer operate at different speeds.

-Example: RabbitMQ, Amazon SQS.

 ### Publish/Subscribe (Pub/Sub)

-Messages are published to a topic and multiple subscribers can receive the messages.
+Messages are published to a topic.

-Ensure at least once delivery.

-Messages are always arrive in order.
+Consumers can subscribe to one or more topic and consume all the messages in that topic.

 Ideal for broadcasting messages to multiple consumers who are interested in specific topics.